Market Overview: ESG - Where Do LPs Really Shake Out?

 Within the LP group, we asked which of the three components of ESG was the primary focus.
 Roughly half noted governance, with the rest almost evenly split between social and environmental.
 We polled our GP group to understand how often they are asked about their ESG initiatives.

-What percentage of your lps request your information on esg initiatives?
+What percentage of your LPs request your information on ESG initiatives?

 The responses surprised us.
 More than one-third report that less than a quarter of LPs ask.